 Achievement System: The game has a large variety of internal achievements that grant Non-Combat EXP when completed.
 They're split in 2 categories, Trials and Records, with the former largely relating to the various sidequests and latter being mostly combat based.
 Only the latter carry over to New Game+, possibly because the former are more tied to the overall story progress and the latter generally have further stretching goals.

 Action Commands: Burst affinity.
-Occasionally in battle the player gets the opportunity to press a button to increase the team's tension and affinity, without major consequences besides the possible tension loss should the player fail.
-The same mechanic is also used to extend chain attacks, Dunban's "Blossom Dance" attack, and for triggering the visions in the final battle against Zanza.
+Occasionally in battle the player gets the opportunity to press a button to increase the team's tension and affinity, without major consequences besides a minor tension loss should the player fail.
+The same mechanic is also used in Dunban's "Blossom Dance" attack, and also to extend chain attacks, and for triggering the visions in the final battle against Zanza.

 Alliance Meter: A very simple one, but still counts.
-The more side quests you complete in each area, the higher the citizens' trust for you becomes.
-Higher trust allows you to trade for better items with the NPCs and unlocks more sidequests, some of which are necessary to unlock 2 extra skill trees for each character.
+The more Side Quests are completed in each area, the higher the citizens' trust becomes.
+Higher trust allows trading for better items with the NPCs and unlocks more sidequests, some of which are necessary to unlock 2 extra skill trees for each character.

 And Man Grew Proud: The races living on Bionis and Mechonis thrived after the two titans killed each other in battle.
-In fact, they did even before they waged battle.
+Although is later revealed that they did long before they waged battle.